 In a nutshell:

-- Two weeks into the school term: how does RBC school life look like with the current covid restrictions?
+- How does RBC school life look like with the current covid restrictions?
+How does it affect Winter

 In this section, you can find the most recent letter / update from Rektor Laurence Nodder informing parents, guardians, National Committees as well as host families of how the College deals with the current situation around the Corona virus; earlier updates can be found at the bottom of the page:

-Dear Parents and Guardians (copied to National Committees),
+Dear Parents and Guardians of 1st year students,

 With best wishes,